vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 define a set S as 'all objects that have the property P', where P is 'the property of not being being a member of itself'.

-Then, the question is if S has the property P. If S does have P, then S would be a member of S, by definition.
-But, that would mean S lacks the property P (since it is a member of itself); which is a contradiction.
-But, if S lacks P, then it would not be a member or itself, by definition.
-So, it would have P; leading to another contradiction.
+Then, the question is if S has the property P. If S does not have P; then, S would be a member of itself.
+But, that would mean S does have the property P, since ever member of S has P, by definition.
+But, this is a contradiction: S both has and lacks P. Now, if S *does* have P, then it would not be a member or itself.
+But, since everything that has P is a member of S, S would be a member of itself; leading to another contradiction: S both is and is not a member of itself.

-In order to address this problem, it seems like you have to either redesign your language (as in Russell's ramified type theory), or adjust your axioms (as in ZFs axiom schema of separation), such that sets like S are guaranteed not to exist.
+In order to address this problem, it seems like you have to either redesign your language (as in Russell's ramified type theory), or adjust your axioms (as in ZFs axiom schema of separation) such that sets like S can't be proven to exist.

 In order to reconstruct this problem in the Navyanyāya framework, we have to first construct a definition of P: